 - has not earned a baccalaureate degree or completed a cumulative total 150 credit hours, including transfer hours.

 How much can be awarded?

-On Sept.
-9, 2016 the Coordinating Board will determine the award amount based on available funding.
-The award amount may not exceed the student's cost of attendance less the total amount to be paid to a student for that academic year for being under contract with one of the branches of the armed services of the United States and other financial assistance.
+- An amount not to exceed the student's cost of attendance less the total amount to be paid to a student for that academic year for being under contract with one of the branches of the armed services of the United States and other financial assistance.

 A student may receive a scholarship for four of the six years allowed for graduation.